 - Sign in to your Services and subscriptions with your Microsoft account.
 If you have more than one Microsoft account, make sure you're signing in with the one that applies to the subscription you want to change.
 If you're updating your child's subscription, make sure you sign in with their account, not yours.

-- Find the subscription in the list, then select Change how you pay.
+- Find the subscription in the list, and then select Change how you pay.

-- If you don't see Change how you pay, it could be because recurring billing is not turned on.
-You won't be able to change how you pay if recurring billing is off because the subscription has already been paid and will end when its duration expires.
+- If you don't see Change how you pay, it could be because recurring billing isn't turned on.
+You won't be able to change how you pay if recurring billing is off, because the subscription has already been paid and will end when its duration expires.

 - If you have a past-due balance, select Pay now.
 You'll have to pay that first before changing how you pay.
 Get info about paying for a past-due Microsoft subscription.

 - Did you buy your Office 365 subscription through a third party?
 See Manage your Office 365 subscription purchased through a third party.

 - Selecting Change how you pay gives you a list of your current payment options.
 If you don't see the option you want, select Add a new way to pay from that list and follow the instructions.